lubrz/ml-course-notes/README.md

-# machine-learning-notes
+# Machine Learning Notes
-Notes from the ML course
+Notes from the ML course from Coursera